null

 What are Flap Discs Used For?

-Flap discs provide an efficient and economical option for grinding, blending, and finishing with a single-use tool.
+Flap discs provide an efficient and economical option for grinding, blending, and finishing with a single tool.
 They are a popular tool among metal workers and welders but have uses on other surfaces as well.
 With the right choice, you will save yourself a great deal of time and effort.

 Common Flap Disc Uses